 Ready to do more as a family this season?
-Sure, the holiday lights, must-see experiences, and other festivities are great, but sometimes it's nice to give back to the community.
+Sure, the holiday lights and festivities are great, but sometimes it's nice to give back to the community.
 The Greater Philadelphia region is full of opportunities to volunteer and work together as a family.
 Build strong memories of sharing and caring this holiday season with this roundup of ways to give back!

 Hold a Toy Drive for the Children’s Hospital of Philadelphia